bjornBES/GamingCPU_Project/CPU/Floppy disk controller/BFDCG12.md

 #### Description

-Reads a sector from the disk
+Reads data from a disk

 #### Calling